AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   >>>  r.setIntegrator('rk4')

 Runge-Kutta always uses a fixed step size, and does not support events.
 RoadRunner supports Runge-Kutta-Fehlberg Method ('rkf45') as well as a stochastic integrator based on Gillespie algorithm ('gilliespie').
+To get a list of all available integrators, run:

+  >>>  r.integrators
+  ['cvode', 'gillespie', 'rk4', 'rk45']

 Some integrators, such as CVODE, have parameters which can be set by the user.
 To see a list of these settings, use :meth:`~roadrunner.Solver.getSettings()` on an integrator instance: